 What is the Need: Balance, Bearing of Weight or Both?

 People with sensory problems or medical afflictions that affect balance may use a cane to provide an extra point of contact with the ground for greater peace of mind.
 This added contact point provides help with balance when it is needed.
 However, the constant bearing of weight may not be a necessity, and that could mean a simple wooden or cane stick may be appropriate.

 Many immobility sufferers prefer wooden walking canes or sticks for aesthetic reasons, but they may not be the most suitable solution for people who need their weight to be supported at all times.

 Strong aluminium, stainless steel or carbon-fiber canes will provide a lightweight, extra-strong mobility aid that will bear a large portion of the user's weight.
 Yet, the use of rollators or trolley walkers are preferred when users need their weight supported on both sides of the body.

 What is the Most Appropriate Length for a Cane?

 Immobility sufferers should be 'measured' for a cane or crutches before making a purchase.
 Ideally, the elbow should be bent at an angle of between 20 and 30 degrees when the aid is held adjacent to the body.

 Roughly stated, the length of a walking cane should be about the same as the distance between the ground and the user's wrist.
 Modern crutches and mobility aids can sometimes be adjusted to provide the user with the most effective walking experience possible.

-Is the Patient Using the Walking Aid Correctly?
+Is the Patient Using the Cane Correctly?